smullins7/code-examples/README.md

 example/migrations/versions/177e5febe83c_.py
 ```

 You can verify the script looks correct.
-When the application is started up database migrations will run automatically to apply those changes.
+When the application is started up, database migrations will run automatically to apply those changes.